Course Policies and Assignments

 Two short essays (10%+20%)

 You will write two short papers of around 2500-3000 words.
-Prompts will be distributed in weeks 3 and 7 and the papers are due on Saturday, February 13 and Saturday, March 13 respectively.
+Prompts will be distributed at the start of the semester and the papers are due on Saturday in weeks 4 and 8 respectively.
 I will provide detailed comments on each essay and you will have the opportunity to revise your essay within a week of receiving my feedback.

 It is important that your essay focuses on answering the question in the prompt, and for it to defend your position by offering a well-structured argument that anticipates potential objections and engages with them.
 Given the brevity of these essays, I do not expect your discussion be exhaustive.
 A very good essay demonstrates that you understand the structure and substance of the arguments you invoke, as well as their limitations, and the extent to which they support a particular view.
 We will talk about what makes a good essay in our first session.

 Weekly comments and questions (20%)

 Every week you will write a short critical comment (around 200 words) on the readings assigned for the week.
 There are very few constraints here: your comment could, for example, point out problems with one of the arguments in the text, discuss a conclusion you find puzzling, draw parallels between ideas from the readings and real-world situations.
 The only thing it cannot be is a summary of the readings.
 In addition to the comment, you are also asked to submit one question every week.
 The question can be based on your comment, focus on a different aspect in the reading material or more generally related to topic of the upcoming session.
 Comments and questions are due by 6pm on the day before class; that means, they are due by 6pm on Thursday.

 Comments and questions are graded for completion: you will get full credit as long as you submit all of them and they reflect a reasonable attempt to engage with the topic and texts.